CHEPSTOW Racecourse Template (Wednesday 5 November 2025)

 Saturday 29 November 2025

 FAVOURITES: Chepstow is a punter friendly racecourse.
-The last 5 seasons show 174 winning favourites from 459 races for 37.91% for a level stake loss of -35.87.
-The strike is around +5% above the national average.
+The last 5 seasons show 180 winning favourites from 473 races for 38.05% for a level stake loss of -38.25.
+The strike is over +5% the national average and a very important statistic.
 Non-handicap winning favourites score at 47% whilst those handicap winning favourites record 32% for a 15% differential.

 JOCKEYS: There are 4 jockeys with 6 rides each for this meetings.
 They include Harry Cobden (23%), Sean Bowen (21%), Harry Skelton (21%) & Ben Jones (15%) and we can reasonably expect multiple winners from this grouping!